enkore/i3pystatus/README.md

 float or int.
 * `file` names a file, relative to `base_path`.

-transform is a optional dict of callables taking a single argument, a dictionary containing the values of all components.
-The return value is bound to `name`
+transforms is a optional dict of callables taking a single argument (a dictionary containing the values of all components).
+The return value is bound to the key.

 * `format` — format string